What to Do if Your Cat Has a Seizure

 If your cat continues to seize, you can stop recording and tend to your cat's needs.
 A 10-15 second video will suffice, and your cat's physical safety is far more important than a video to show your veterinary professional.

-Go to The Veterinarian's Office Immediately After
+4. Go to The Veterinarian's Office Immediately After

 Take your cat to the veterinarian's office immediately after the seizure occurs.
 The closer to your cat's seizure that you go to the vet, the less likely the seizures are to return.

+Additionally, it's better to speak to your cat's vet sooner while the information and experience is still fresh in your brain.
 It's likely that your veterinarian will take tests to diagnose the underlying cause of the seizure, and help you make a treatment plan.

-When a Cat's Seizure is an Emergency
+Is Your Cat's Seizure an Emergency

 As we mentioned, cats can be prone to seizures and most of them are okay afterward.
 The biggest threat in an isolated seizure is physical safety.